 There’s a decent chance that if you increase the dosage of your current treatment or introduce a new one to your Lyme regimen, the herxing may return.
-It’s not entirely avoidable, says Dr. Rawls, but there are steps you can take to help fend off and reduce symptoms.
+It’s not entirely avoidable, says Dr. Rawls, but you can take steps to help fend off and reduce symptoms.

-A few days before you change up your therapy, Dr. Rawls recommends adding some turmeric and krill or fish oil to your daily routine; these help support a healthy immune response.
-He also suggests using calming essential oils such as lavender and frankincense to reduce your stress response.
+For instance, a few days before you change up your therapy, Dr. Rawls recommends adding some extra turmeric and krill oil to your daily routine; these help support a healthy immune and inflammatory response.
+He also suggests working to curb your mental and physical stress.

-And in general, the most successful approach to feeling your best is to focus on restoring healthy immune function.
-Do that, and you’ll rebound faster from herxing and most other maladies that may come your way.
+In general, the most successful approach to experiencing better health is to focus on reducing cellular stress and restoring healthy immune function.
+Do that, and you’ll rebound faster from herxing and begin to feel better.

 1. Dhakal A, Sbar E. Jarisch Herxheimer Reaction.
 [Updated 2022 Apr 28].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2022 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK557820/

 2. Koulivand PH, Khaleghi Ghadiri M, Gorji A. Lavender and the nervous system.
 Evid Based Complement Alternat Med.
 2013;2013:681304. doi: 10.1155/2013/681304